mkilgore/protura/README.md

 conviently sets up TMUX with all the various commands already running.
 The QEMU invocation in the script can be customized to your needs.

-In addition to QEMU, there is also a VirtualBox VDI image which can be used to run Protura in VirtualBox.
-To achieve this, wire the VDI image up as an IDE drive in VirtualBox and choose a "Linux 2.4/2.6/3.0" machine upon creation (Though the choice here isn't that important).
+In addition to QEMU, there is also VDI and VHD images which can be used to run Protura in VirtualBox or Hyper-V. For VirtualBox wire the VDI image up as an IDE drive in VirtualBox and choose a "Linux 2.4/2.6/3.0" machine upon creation (Though the choice here isn't that important).
 You can then wire up extra devices like COM ports or a second IDE drive as wanted.